Updates for Doctors, Nurses & Other Healthcare Professionals

 Breathe Easy Conference

 Breathe Easy NC is a statewide initiative to reduce tobacco use among behavioral health consumers and staff.
 Since its inception in 2011 the initiative has formed a statewide coalition and now hosts biennial conferences.
-The program seeks to include mental health professionals including psychologists, clinical social workers, licensed professional counselors, marriage and family therapists, physicians, nurses, substance abuse counselors, health educators and other healthcare professionals interested in reducing tobacco use in the behavioral health community.
+The program seeks to include mental health professionals including psychologists, clinical social workers, licensed professional counselors, marriage and family therapists, physicians, nurses, substance use disorder counselors, health educators and other healthcare professionals interested in reducing tobacco use in the behavioral health community.
 Emails will feature updates and conference information.

 All Things Recovery by Jimmy Cioe